 This week we had a new paper published in a special children's health issue of the journal Health Affairs that describes our unique health-transportation partnership with Ohio and Diagnostic Driving Inc., where we successfully implemented the virtual driving assessment (VDA) in busy licensing test centers without disruption.
 The paper provides new information that the pilot sample was representative of all people who go for license testing in Ohio (e.g, age and sex distribution).

-Additionally, this paper goes beyond the implementation and pilot study results to discuss the broader policy implications of having this VDAS tool in the field in both the licensing test centers and now also driving schools in Ohio.
+Additionally, this paper goes beyond the implementation and pilot study results to discuss the broader policy implications of using the VDA in the field -- in both licensing test centers and now also driving schools in Ohio.
 This partnership creates opportunities to:

 - not only identify underprepared license applicants likely to fail the on-road exam, but also identify drivers more likely to crash immediately post-licensure (focus of future analysis);

 - improve driver training by providing automated and personalized feedback to novice drivers on their safety skills that are needed to avoid crashes via their interaction at licensing centers and driving schools

 The current pandemic has created new challenges for driver testing for licensure: COVID-19 resulted in a number of state and local government functions coming to a halt, including driver license road testing.
 So in the past few months we have come to realize the added value and need for safely-administered assessments of driving skills prior to licensure.